-When we leave home and go out in public, accountability on our behaviour automatically increases.
+When we leave home and go out in public, accountability on our behavior automatically increases.

 We go out in to the world where others are watching, where there are norms and rules that are enforced.
 We go the bank, to the store and to work, where there are clear standards of behavior.

-THIS is why is is so important for the parent to develop self awareness and self regulation.
-The home is the place where we need to be the most accountable and consistent in our behaviour.
+Home is the place where we need to be the most accountable and consistent in our behavior.
 Yet, it is the place where the worst of the parent can come out.
 I know I’ve gotten sloppy at home.
 I’ve acted in ways at home that I would NEVER act in public or at work.
-This is not okay.
-It is understandable, but not okay.
+This is not good.
+It is understandable, but not good.

-And that is the first step really.
+And that is the first step.
 If you are acting in ways that you know are not okay, it’s time to acknowledge it and time to do something about it.
-It’s time for support.
+It might be time for support.

 Our children are counting on us.